The True Cost of Fast Fashion

 Kurt is a DJ and part-time promoter at a couple nightclubs in NYC.
 He makes $300 when he spins, which is a couple nights a week if he’s lucky.
 He has student loans and credit card debt, he doesn’t have health insurance, and he’s falling behind on the rent for his Chinatown apartment.
 But, despite his poverty level, he’s got access to a consolation prize that usually cheers him up.
 When he buys a brand new shirt at an unbeatable price, he feels like he got a great deal and considers himself happier in the short term.
 Although, the truth is, he doesn’t necessarily love the shirt he just bought and when he looks at his wardrobe he’s not really sure what his “style” is.
 It kind of changes with every season, which sometimes gives him anxiety and leaves him wondering what to wear or who he is, even though he’s got an expansive collection of trendy clothing.
 Nevertheless, Kurt buys the Cambodian/Bangladeshi shirt and ends up sweating through it at his next DJ performance.
 After a wash it’s just not the same shirt – the fit is off and the collar looks all floppy – so Kurt ends up donating the shirt to charity.
 He feels like he’s doing a good thing; somebody in need will get to enjoy that used, shrunken shirt.
 Oblivious to the truth about where that shirt originally came from and all the pain and damage that was caused to produce it, Kurt feels good about his recent donation so he decides to forgo lunch and buy himself another new shirt instead.
 He still can’t make rent or afford health insurance, but this one has color blocking and studs on it, and it was only $8 added to his credit card debt.
 This one makes him feel like a whole new man, he thinks.
 And if he doesn’t end up wearing it, well, he can always just donate it to a “good cause”.

 Once Kurt tosses the shirt into the local donation bin, it embarks on another epic journey known as the world’s recycled clothing system.
 This is another insanely labor intensive and wasteful process that uses more energy than it produces.
-We touched on the recycled clothing cycle a bit in our Guide to Shopping Vintage, but we will get into greater detail about this globally intertwined marketplace in another article.
 Long story short, only about 10% of the clothes donated to charity are actually sold to vintage, thrift, or second-hand shops for after market re-sale.
 Kurt’s shirt, like most, was not picked-up for re-sale by a store owner, which means after yet another entire process of shipping and handling, it gets marked as “donation” and gets dumped somewhere in a country like Haiti.
 Haiti receives a ridiculous amount of recycled clothing.
 So much, in fact, that it has virtually destroyed the local garment-making industry that was indigenous to the community.
 Turns out with so much free clothing being dropped into the country all the time, it’s hard to keep people employed sewing new garments.
 Chances are, with all the abundance of recycled clothing, not even an impoverished person in Haiti is interested in Kurt’s shirt that was worn once and shipped around the world twice.
 Eventually the shirt is deemed unwearable and is thrown in the garbage.

 It’s important to realize that every step in this process has profound effects on the environment.
 Farming, manufacturing, transportation, marketing, sales, recycling, waste management – these all require tremendous amounts of energy and release tremendous amounts of harmful bi-products on the environment.